-Learning outcomes

-Related graduate attributes

-Demonstrate and justify the selection of integrated and advanced discipline specific theoretical knowledge and skill-based practice.
-UC graduates are professional: Employ up-to-date and relevant knowledge and skills; communicate effectively; use creativity, critical thinking, analysis and research skills to solve theoretical and real-world problems; work collaboratively as part of a team, negotiate, and resolve conflict; display initiative and drive, and use their organisational skills to plan and manage their workload; and take pride in their professional and personal integrity.
+Learning outcomes Related graduate attributes Demonstrate ethical awareness and UC graduates are professional: Employ up-to-date and relevant knowledge and skills; professional conduct in the context of communicate effectively; use creativity, critical thinking, analysis and research skills to the counselling profession and its solve theoretical and real-world problems; work collaboratively as part of a team, obligations to diversity, communities negotiate, and resolve conflict; display initiative and drive, and use their organisational and society. skills to plan and manage their workload; and take pride in their professional and personal integrity.